Skip to main content

 • Sub-par brushing capability

-The brush heads of an Oral B and Philips Sonicare toothbrush placed side-by-side, in order to compare the differences between them.
+The brush heads of an Oral B and Philips Sonicare electric toothbrush placed side-by-side, in order to compare the differences between them.

 Credit: Reviewed / Séamus Bellamy